iamdcj/javascripts/core/variables/temporal-dead-zone/README.md

 > The variables are created when their containing Lexical Environment is instantiated...

-but the engine prevents them from being accessed until the engine has evaluated the respective binding, i.e. the engine does not allow access to the variable until it performs a right-hand-side(execution) lookup on the variable.
+but the engine prevents them from being accessed until the engine has evaluated the respective binding, i.e. the engine does not allow access to the variable until it performs a right-hand-side(execution) lookup on the variable;

 > but may not be accessed in any way until the variable’s LexicalBinding is evaluated.